BuildIt-Poland/daily-routine/README.md

 Once ready for review, the feature branch should be pushed to this Github repo and a pull request should be raised.

-The maintainers will then review the PR and either merge into develop (and then delete that feature branch), or request additional changes.
+The maintainers will then review the PR and either merge into master (and then delete that feature branch), or request additional changes.

 Please make sure that your **branch** names are correct.
 Start with type of PR (*feature/fix/chore*) followed by a slash, followed by Github issue ID and a very short description at the end.
 For example: